Kannada cinema: Mainstream

 Rajkumar, Vishnuvardhan and Ambareesh are collectively known as Kannada cinema's triumvirate.

 Method actor Shankar Nag received the inaugural IFFI Best Actor Award (Male): Silver Peacock Award" at the 7th International Film Festival of India for his work in the film Ondanondu Kaladalli.
 He is the younger brother of actor Anant Nag.
 M. V. Vasudeva Rao, the first Kannada actor to win National Film Award for Best Actor, was starred in over 200 films in his career; however, post Chomana Dudi, he only played minor roles.

-B. Saroja Devi is One of the most successful female leads in the history of Indian cinema, she acted in around 200 films in over six decades.
+B. Saroja Devi is one of the most successful female leads in the history of Indian cinema and has acted in around 200 films in over seven decades.
 She is known by the epithets "Abinaya Saraswathi" (Saraswati of acting) in Kannada and "Kannadathu Paingili" (Kannada's Parrot) in Tamil.

+M. V. Rajamma (first female producer of Indian cinema) and Pandari Bai are considered as the earliest female superstars of Kannada cinema.
+Other popular female actresses of 1950s through 1990s include Prathima Devi, Harini, Leelavathi, Jayanthi, Kalpana, Bharathi, Lakshmi, Aarathi, Manjula, Sumithra, Jayamala, Arundathi, Sumalatha,Suhasini, Geetha, Bhavya, Sudharani, Tara, Malashree, Shruthi, Soundarya, Prema among others.

 Neo-realistic cinema

-Kannada Cinema majorly contributed to the parallel cinema movement of India.
+Kannada cinema contributed majorly to the parallel cinema movement of India.
 Directors like Girish Kasaravalli, Girish Karnad, G. V. Iyer were the early names to join the movement.
 T. S. Nagabharana and B. V. Karanth were also popular names in the movement.
-Puttanna Kanagal's films were however considered a bridge between Mainstream and Parallel Cinema.
+Films of Puttanna Kanagal were however considered a bridge between mainstream and parallel cinema.